youliangh/inf4RAG/README.md

 **Sprint 1 (09/24 – 10/07)**
 **Tasks:**
 - Provision cloud resources (at least 2 providers: AWS/GCP or Azure)
-- Deploy basic vLLM engine in a Kubernetes cluster
+- Deploy basic vLLM engine in a Kubernetes cluster (or local server if cloud resource is not available yet)
-- Set up CI/CD pipeline for reproducible deployments
-- Develop initial benchmarking suite (focus on latency, throughput, TTFT)
-- Run baseline performance tests on CPU-only and single-GPU setups
+- Develop a chatbot with retrieval augmented generation

 **Deliverables:**
-- Running vLLM inference service on the cloud
-- First version of benchmarking toolkit
-- Documented baseline metrics report
+- Code and dockerfile of deploy a chatbot that integrates RAG

 **Sprint 2 (10/08 – 10/28)**
 **Tasks:**